vip-99/Blinkit---Analysis--SQL_Power-BI/README.md

 ## Conclusion

-This project introducing SQL for data analysts, covering setup, cleaning, analysis, and business-driven queries to inform sales, customer, and product decisions.
+This Blinkit sales analysis project showcases SQL skills in data cleaning, EDA, and business insights to optimize sales and customer strategies.

 ## Author - Vipin Karunakaran